Century Casino Cape Girardeau

 Century Casino Cape Girardeau, formerly Isle Casino Cape Girardeau, is a casino in Cape Girardeau, Missouri.
 It opened on October 30, 2012, as Missouri's 13th and final facility.
 It is owned by Vici Properties and operated by Century Casinos.
-Century Casino has over 900 slot machines and 21 table games.
+Century Casino has over 800 slot machines and 19 table games.
 The casino also has 7725 sqft of meeting and event space with room for 500 guests.
-The casino has four restaurants on-site.
+The casino has two restaurants on-site and planning for a spring 2024 opening of a brand new 69-room hotel.

 In December 2019, Eldorado Resorts sold the Isle Casino, along with two other properties, to Century Casinos and Vici Properties.
 Century bought the casino's operating business for $66 million, while Vici bought the land and buildings for $114 million and leased them to Century.
-Century stated that the casino would be renamed as Century Casino Cape Girardeau, and that they planned to eventually add a hotel.